tschaefer/rpinfo/README.md

 All endpoints return JSON-formatted data.

+The complete API specification is available at `/redoc`.

 ## Security Notes

 - If authentication is enabled, all API calls must include the `Authorization`